I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 Optimization Techniques

-The highest-impact optimization is URL pre-fetching.
-Without it, the user clicks "Start" and waits 200-500ms for the API call before the WebSocket even begins.
-Pre-fetch the signed URL on page load, refresh it every 9 minutes, and the connection starts instantly:
+The highest-impact optimization is credential pre-fetching.
+Without it, the user clicks "Start" and waits 200-500ms for the credential mint before the provider session even begins.
+Mint the short-lived credential on page load, refresh it before it expires, and the connection starts instantly:

 // Pre-fetch on page load